Democratic Republic of Congo - European Commission Skip to main content

 Transport

-• extension of the Lobito corridor will enhance the multimodal transport capacity between the Congolese copper belt and the Atlantic coast of the continent (Angolan port of Lobito).
-The investment will extend the railway tracks into Zambia to finally connect 420 km from Angola, DRC to Zambia by tracks.
-For DRC this will facilitate trade and transportation contributing to economic growth and region integration.
+• Development of the Lobito economic Corridor - Enhancing the multimodal transport capacity between the Congolese copper belt and the Atlantic coast of the continent (Angolan port of Lobito), by renovating and modernizing the 420 km railway tracks DRC to Angola.

 Energy

-Support to the renewable energy production aimed at meeting the growing needs of the mining sector and the population and improving the regional electricity distribution between the DRC and Uganda and Zambia.
+Supporting the renewable energy production to meet the growing needs of the mining sector and the population and to improve the regional electricity distribution between the DRC and Uganda and Zambia.
+Initiatives aim to stimulate investment in affordable green energy production, particularly in key landscapes like Naturafrica, to promote sustainable energy solutions.

 Digital